violinminds/knowledgebass/dev/powershell/README.md

 The following is a simple setup to trigger a debug session from within a script, like php's `xdebug_break()`, then allow for fiddling with the current powershell session.
 You can even access the session's variables current values.
+This session is more or less equivalent to running a powershell script with the `-noexit` argument, except that you can use this method in the middle of a script.

 ```PowerShell
 ### debug-helper.ps1